quantlab-tutorium/tutorium-2021-1/ReadMe.md

+## 06/07 Random Numbers

+Today we review various methods to create random numbers in Java, using the native libraries as well as externals.
+We also take note on thread safety with random number generation.

+### Playing dice

+For the exercise you will find a test called `SetOfDiceTest`.
+For this you will need to implements the two factories `BasicDieFactory` and `LoadedDieFactory`.
+The former producing fair dice showing the numbers 1 through 6.
+The latter produces loaded dice, which have a one-in-four chance to yield the result 6 when cast.
+(The other numbers being equal in probability.)

+You can use the provided class `SimpleSetOfDice` in your factories.
+This class builds a set from individual dice.
+Note that each die needs to be unique, the class does not accept duplicates.
+Take care of how you build your random number generator with your factory, especially when you want to run your program in parallel.
+You don't want your die tosses to be correlated!

+### Bonus

+You can try different RNG for your dice and you can also try to find a more efficient implementation of `SetOfDice`.

 ## 05/31 Building your own project

 There is nothing to be coded in this exercise.
 Instead this exercise is about creating your "own project and managing